 CB - BAL

-Ravens cornerback Marlon Humphrey (hamstring) has been ruled out for Sunday's game against the Panthers.
+Ravens CB Marlon Humphrey, who tested positive for COVID-19 Monday, ruled out for Sunday's game against the Colts.

 HC John Harbaugh confirmed Monday that Humphrey is now in a 10-day self-quarantine window and will miss Sunday's game at the Colts.

 The Baltimore Ravens have announced that star CB Marlon Humphrey has tested positive for COVID-19.

 In a statement issued Monday, the Ravens say that the player (Humphrey) tested positive and has begun to self-quarantine.
 The organization is now in the NFL's intensive protocol.
 Humphrey played all 53 defensive snaps against the Steelers on Sunday, but as reported by NFL's Tom Pelissero "Through eight weeks, the NFL and its medical experts have found no evidence of on-field transmission."
 Humphrey's availability moving forward and the fallout from this recent positive test are unknown at this time, but we will continue to monitor the situation and provide updates as required.

 The Ravens signed All-Pro CB Marlon Humphrey to a five-year, $98.75 million contract on Thursday.
 He will get a total of $66 million guaranteed.

 Humphrey is considered one of the best cornerbacks in the NFL.
 He will be among the highest paid corners in football.
 The All-Pro was dealing with a shoulder injury recently, but is expected to be fine going forward.
 Humphrey had a career-year in 2019, racking up 65 tackles, three interceptions and two defensive touchdowns.

 Ravens CB Marlon Humphrey had to come out of the game after hurting his shoulder, but was seen trying to waive off trainers and go back into the game.